breezedeus/Pix2Text/README.md

   --analyzer-model-fp TEXT        File path for the Analyzer detection model.
                                   Default: `None`, meaning using the default
                                   model
-  --latex-ocr-model-fp TEXT       File path for the Latex-OCR mathematical
+  --formula-ocr-config TEXT       Configuration information for the Latex-OCR
-                                  formula recognition model.
-Default: `None`,
+                                  mathematical formula recognition model.
+                                  Default: `None`, meaning using the default
+                                  configuration
-                                  meaning using the default model --text-ocr-config TEXT          Configuration information for Text-OCR
+  --text-ocr-config TEXT          Configuration information for Text-OCR
                                   recognition, in JSON string format.
 Default:
                                   `None`, meaning using the default